hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-~> Note: In Consul version 1.4.2 and older any ACL configuration updates
+~> Note: In Consul version 1.4.2 and older any ACL updates
 in the agent configuration file will require a full restart of the
 Consul service.